Information note for National Human Rights Institutions

 - regional coordinating committees of NHRIs, speaking on behalf of “A” status institutions, in line with the strict criteria agreed upon by the ICC at its 19th annual general meeting in March 2007.

-NHRIs that wish to accredit representatives to the 23rd session of the Human Rights Council should send a letter of request(s) as a scanned attachment to an email prior to the beginning of the session.
+NHRIs that wish to accredit representatives to the 24th session of the Human Rights Council should send a letter of request(s) as a scanned attachment to an email prior to the beginning of the session.
+Accreditation request letters should be sent to Ms. Zenaida Lugon at email@example.com .

 The accreditation request should: